coinsolidation/App/README.md

 # App - Installation instructions.
 Aplication version BETA for android to generate oneCkey - (one Consolidated private Key) ready to use for android APK just download file APK, execute and install.
+A single private key for all your addresses...

 Aplication version BETA for android to generate CUA - (Consolidated Universal Address) ready to use for android APK just download file APK, execute and install.
+Safely send pairs of addresses converted into a single address (address consolidation) in any means of communication, safe and easy.

 Both APPs in directory COINsolidationCUAG.